 All deliberations and proceedings of the SEPC are confidential.
-Except as specified in this policy, the meetings are closed to persons other than individuals specifically authorized by the Associate Dean for Students.
+Except as otherwise specified in this COM policy or regulation, the meetings are closed to persons other than individuals specifically authorized by the Associate Dean for Students.
 Faculty and staff members must be apprised of the confidential nature of the information.